SvenMb/gbrein_tnylpo/README.md

 a lot of CP/M emulators out there, some of them likely more mature and richer in features, but I don't care.
 ## How do I build it?
-Make sure to have the `ncurses` library and its headers installed (I used version 5.9).
+Make sure you have a version of the `curses` library supporting wide characters and its headers installed
+(e. g. `ncurses`; I used version 5.9).
 You'll need a C compiler supporting the C99 standard.
 The `makefile` contains GNU `make` features, so you'll need GNU `make` to use it (but then it is trivial and short enough that you can easily modify it to suit your favourite `make` utility).